Edchja/cheat-sheet/linux/tools.md

 Are you sure you want to continue connecting (yes/no)?
 ```

-If you answer with _yes_, the session will continue and the host key is stored in the local system `known_hosts` file.
-This file is located in your home directory and is called `~/.ssh/known_hosts`.
+If you answer with **_yes_**, the session will continue and the host key is stored in a file called `known_hosts`.
+This file is located in your home directory and can be found in `~/.ssh/known_hosts`.
-Once the key has been stored in the `known_hosts` file, the client can connect directly to that server again without the need for any approvals.
+Once the key has been stored in the `known_hosts` file, the client can connect directly to that server again, without the need for any approvals.

 ### What are SSH keys

 **SSH keys** are comparable to a very long password.
 SSH keys always come as a pair, and every pair is made up of a `private` and `public` key.
 If you want to connect to an SSH server, the `private` key will remain on the host machine and will be used to **decrypt** information that is exchanged over the **SSH** protocol.

-> :warning: **Warning:** Private keys should always be handled securely - i.e. the system is fully encrypted and the **private** key is secured with a passphrase.
+> :warning:**Warning:** Private keys should always be handled securely - i.e. the system is fully encrypted and the **private** key is secured with a passphrase.

 The `public` key is used to **encrypt** information, it can be shared, and is used by the user as well as by the server.
 The key will be stored in an `authorized_keys` file on the server, which can contain a list of authorized public keys.
 The file is usually located in `~/.ssh/authorized_keys`.